-Citation with stable link: Philip A. Harland, 'April D. DeConick’s The Thirteenth Apostle: What the Gospel of Judas Really Says,' Last modified May 6, 2019, http://philipharland.com/Blog/?p=274.
+Citation with stable link: Philip A. Harland, 'April D. DeConick’s The Thirteenth Apostle: What the Gospel of Judas Really Says,' Ethnic Relations and Migration in the Ancient World, last modified February 11, 2023, https://philipharland.com/Blog/?p=274.

 The Gospel of Judas has been quite controversial, primarily in connection with the question of how Judas Iscariot is portrayed in the document.
 (Scholars did not see this as reflecting the actual historical Judas back in the first century, I should clarify, simply second or third century understandings of the figure).
 The original work of transcription and translation of this “gnostic” work by a National Geographic team resulted in an inverted picture of Judas.
 According to the translators and according to interpreters such as Bart Ehrman, Judas was the hero of this writing and was seen as the ultimate student of Christ in his role in having Jesus killed, thus freeing Christ’s spirit from the prison of Jesus’ body (see my earlier post on Judas Iscariot as the “good guy”?, now apparently very wrong on the overall portrait of Judas, which was based solely on my reading and trust in that translation, the only one available at that time).